Pin Grading System

 • metal flecks/dust, and other small manufacturing residue

-I typically polish the pins as they go through quality checking and try to buff out or wipe off the residue to make them as clean as possible.
-The pins that fall under these criteria are best for display purposes.
+I typically polish my pins with a soft cloth as they go through quality checking and try to buff out or wipe off the residue to make them as clean as possible.

-[ CLASS B ]
+[ B GRADES ]

 • moderate scratches/nicks/scuffing/marks/gouges on the metal and/or enamel

-• noticeable enamel under fill on moderate to wide areas
+• noticeable enamel under fill on moderate to wide areas (including the face)

 • no fill/missing enamel